Noncommutative Cotlar identities for groups acting on tree-like structures

-The boundedness of Fourier multipliers over noncommutative $L_p$-spaces presents challenges absent in the classical setting.
+The boundedness of Fourier multipliers over noncommutative $L_p$-spaces presents challenges that are absent in the classical setting.
 A key difficulty is the extension of singular integral techniques to von Neumann algebras.
-Although steps towards a noncommutative Calder{\'o}n-Zygmund theory had been taken \cite{Par2009CZ, GonJunPar2017singular, JungeMeiParcetXia2019ACZ, CadiCondeParcet2021}, a fully noncommutative Calder\'on-Zygmund theory capable of yielding weak $(1,1)$ has not been found outside of semi-commutative or nilpotent settings.
+Although steps toward a noncommutative Calder{\'o}n-Zygmund theory had been taken \cite{Par2009CZ, GonJunPar2017singular, JungeMeiParcetXia2019ACZ, CadiCondeParcet2021}, a fully noncommutative Calder\'on-Zygmund theory capable of yielding weak $(1,1)$ has not been found outside of semi-commutative or nilpotent settings.

-As hinted before, one possible way of overcoming this difficulty was found in \cite{MeiRicard2017FreeHilb}, the noncommutative analogue of the Cotlar identity developed in their paper allowed them to prove that functions $m: \FF_2 \to \CC$ over the free group whose value $m(\omega)$ depends only on the starting letter $\{a, a^{-1}, b, b^{-1}\}$ of the reduced word $\omega \in \FF_2$ give rise to bounded Fourier multipliers on $L_p$, i.e.,
+As hinted before, one possible way of overcoming this difficulty was found in Mei and Ricard's article \cite{MeiRicard2017FreeHilb}.
+The noncommutative analogue of the Cotlar identity developed in their paper allowed them to prove that functions $m: \FF_2 \to \CC$ over the free group whose value $m(\omega)$ depends only on the starting letter $\{a, a^{-1}, b, b^{-1}\}$ of the reduced word $\omega \in \FF_2$ give rise to bounded Fourier multipliers on $L_p$, i.e.,

 In this paper, we will study a new geometric way to define $L_p$-bounded Fourier multipliers on groups admitting actions on tree-like structures, and we will see in Section \ref{S:BS} that this recovers \eqref{eq:MR} as a particular example.